Industrial Application of Inorganic Chemistry

 Introduction

 Inorganic chemistry, the study of compounds that do not contain carbon, plays a vital role in various industrial processes.
-This field has applications in a wide range of industries, from manufacturing to energy production.
+This field has applications in a wide range of industries, from manufacturing to energy production and beyond.

 Basic Concepts